 Of course, Barbara had a way with words in case you weren’t familiar with her career as one of the best-selling and most prolific authors of the twentieth century.
 She wrote more than 700 romance novels, making it into the Guinness Wold Records for the most novels published in a single year.
 Her book sales are estimated at more than two billion copies.
 Vogue called Cartland “the true Queen of Romance”.

 Born in 1901, Barbara became prominent society figure in London.
 Best-known for being dressed in a pink gown and plumed hat, she remained one of Britain’s most popular media personalities, right up until her death in 2000.

 In a BBC interview in the 1960s, a reporter once asked her: Do you think class barriers have broken down?

 Barbara responded: Of course they have, or I wouldn’t be sitting here talking to someone like you.

 Cartland’s step-granddaughter was Diana, Princess of Wales.
-They did not get along with eachother and it was well-documented by the press that Barbara was not invited to the royal wedding to Prince Charles.
-Cartland openly criticised Diana’s divorce in the press, but the pair finally ended their feud shortly before the Princess’ untimely death in 1997.
-Cartland was allegedly quoted as saying, “The only books Diana ever read were mine, and they weren’t awfully good for her.”
+They did not get along with each other and it was well-documented by the press that Barbara was not invited to the royal wedding to Prince Charles.
+Cartland openly criticised Diana’s divorce in the press, but the pair finally ended their feud shortly before the Princess’s untimely death in 1997.
+Cartland was allegedly quoted as saying, “The only books Diana ever read were mine, and they weren’t awfully good for her”.